 PR 535 Preaching the Bible as Scripture.
 This course provides opportunities for practicing and reflecting upon preaching from Scripture as a unified witness to the God of Israel that finds its center in the life, death, and resurrection of Jesus Christ.
 Integrating biblical, theological, and pastoral exegesis, this course cultivates habits of reading, thinking, and speaking appropriate to building up communities of disciples in the service of God's mission.
 Not currently offered.
 Prerequisite: PR500.
 4 units.
 ML, P1

 PR 536 Preaching Faith, Hope, and Love.
 PR536 is a 4-unit practicum in preaching that follows PR500 in the sequence of required preaching courses.
 The course provides students with an opportunity to work the "Developing" and "Mastery" levels of competence by preparing, preaching, listening to, responding to, and assessing sermons, with a particular emphasis on the skills of storytelling, metaphor, and personal witness to form vibrant communities of disciples marked by faith, hope, and love.
 Instructors lead students through the following steps: assessing one's prior preaching experience; setting personal goals for the class; preparing and preaching sermons; receiving feedback on sermons and engaging in self - assessment; making specific plans for continued growth and improvement; reflecting on one's experience during the class; setting goals for continued learning and growth in preaching after completion of the class.
 Not currently offered.
 Prerequisite: PR500.
 4 units.
 ML, P1

 PR 538 Preaching as Leadership.
 This class is designed as a 4-unit elective in preaching that follows PR500 in the sequence of required preaching courses.
 This course focuses upon preaching as an exercise in congregational leadership.
-Students will theologically reflect on various pastoral situations and practice preaching that effectively shapes the congregational culture in light of what God through the Scriptures is saving and doing.
+Students will theologically reflect on various pastoral situations and practice preaching that effectively shapes the congregational culture in light of what God through the Scriptures is saying and doing.
 The course provides students with an opportunity to work the "Developing" and "Mastery" levels of competence by preparing, preaching, listening to, responding to, and assessing sermons (on this topic) as a class.
 Instructors lead students through the following steps: assessing one's prior preaching experience; setting personal goals for the class; preparing and preaching sermons; receiving feedback on sermons and engaging in selfassessment; making specific plans for continued growth and improvement; reflecting on one's experience during the class; setting goals for continued learning and growth in preaching after completion of the class.
 Prerequisite: PR500.
 4 units.
+ML, P1

-ML, P1 on the unique styles and functions of diverse biblical genres.
+PR 539 Preaching Literary Forms.
+This course will relate preaching to the variety of literary forms found in the Bible.
+It will focus on rigorous exegesis for preaching and effective delivery of sermons based on the unique styles and functions of diverse biblical genres.
 The course is designed as a 4-unit practicum in preaching that follows PR500 in the sequence of required preaching courses.
 The course provides students with an opportunity to work the "Developing" and "Mastery" levels of competence by preparing, preaching, listening to, responding to, and assessing sermons in a classroom setting.
 Instructors lead students through the following steps: assessing one's prior preaching experience; setting personal goals for the class; preparing and preaching sermons; receiving feedback on sermons and engaging in self assessment; making specific plans for continued growth and improvement; reflecting on one's experience during the class; setting goals for continued learning and growth in preaching after completion of the class.
 Not currently offered.
 Prerequisite: PR500.
 4 units.
 ML, P1